djcf/wordpress-fpm-docker/ansible/README.md

 ## AVAILABLE INVENTORIES

-`noflag-infrastructure.yml` contains a complete list of the organization's hosts, sorted by role.
+`CommonWeal-infrastructure.yml` contains a complete list of the organization's hosts, sorted by role.

-`archive-host.yml` contains only archive.noflag.org.uk, which is useful if you want to install/configure a webhost there, instead of on the main server.
+`archive-host.yml` contains only archive.common.scot, which is useful if you want to install/configure a webhost there, instead of on the main server.

 `../.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory`is available if you are using vagrant